-Workers win vote to form first-ever US Apple Store union
+Workers win vote to form US Apple Store union

 Results set to be ratified by labor board by end of the week